LaunchCodeEducation/java-web-development/src/chapters/spring-model-validation/server-side-validation.rst

    single: validation, server-side
    single: validation, client-side

 Web applications should validate *all* data submitted by users.
-This ensures that data remains well-structure and unexpected errors don't occur.
+This ensures that data remains well-structured and unexpected errors don't occur.
 Validation that occurs in the browser---using JavaScript or HTML attributes---is **client-side validation**.
 Validation that occurs on the web server is **server-side validation**.

 Even if client-side validation is done, it is still critical to validate data on the server.
 This is because client-side validation can often be bypassed by a savvy user.
 For example, such a user might modify HTML using a browser's developer tools, or disable JavaScript.